-13 MURABAHA LOAN
+13 MURABAHA FINANCING

 On 27 September 2020, the Parent Company (including its subsidiaries) has a working capital facility Murabaha agreement amounting to SR 1 billion to facilitate the subsidiaries in getting loans from the bank.
-Financing charges, as specified under the agreement are payable in quarterly installments over five years.
-The facility is secured partially by a guarantee from Mobile Telecommunications Company K.S.C, pledge of shares of the parent Company owned by some of the founding shareholders, assignment of certain contracts and receivables and pledge over fixed assets up to the outstanding balance as on 31 December 2022.
-The Company has utilized only SR 120 million as at year ended 31 December 2022 and had obtained additional facilities of SR 25 million during January 2023 which are due in May 2023.
-The total loan amounting to SR 145 million was fully repaid in February 2023.
-The USD denominated loan carried an interest of 1.5% plus LIBOR and SR denominated loan carried an interest of 1.5% plus SIBOR.
+The facility is secured partially by a guarantee from Mobile Telecommunications Company K.S.C, pledge of shares of the parent Company owned by some of the founding shareholders, assignment of certain contracts and receivables and pledge over fixed assets.
+As at 31 December 2024, the Company has drawn down only SR 120m from this facility, as short term working capital financing.